-Another very ludicrous parody produced by Ḥamās goes under the title “The Fearful Zionist Soldier”.
-This soldier wants to go back to his mother and his dog.
+Another videoclip produced by Ḥamas, The Fearful Zionist Soldier, portrays an Israeli soldier who wants to go back to his mother and his dog.
 He cries and pleads.
-His eyes squint on and off, his knees jerk and shake.
-He doesn´t want to be a hero, he doesn´t want to die, he doesn´t want to join Gilad Shalit.
-All he wants is to go back to his mother and his dog.
-All attempts by his commander to infuse him with courage fail.
-Eventually this commander decides to take him to the army Rabbi, hoping that prayer will help.
-The Rabbi, mumbling in Hebrew and Arabic prays for God to bestow upon the young soldier the spirit of battle, to kill children and to kill elderly people on their way to prayer… With every verse that the Rabbi speaks the weak-hearted soldier gathers strength, straightens up and seems ready to go to battle.
-Now his commander encourages him, saying that the IDF is the only army that does not fear death.
-This he repeats several times.
-At that moment an approaching rocket is identified.
-The soldiers around him scatter away in fear, the commander included, but at first our soldier doesn´t seem to realize what is about to happen, then, as he sees the impending danger, he is gripped by fear, immobilized, and finally turned to smoke as a result of the ensuing explosion.
-The over-exaggerated acting of the soldier and the characterization of the Rabbi are intended to be funny.
-This videoclip is obviously designed for home consumption. Ḥamās intends to represent the IDF soldier as fearful and fragile – a fellow whose fears take precedence over the interests of the nation.
-The Rabbi´s prayers seem to strengthen him, yet when the moment comes, he is at a loss.
+His eyes continually squint, his knees jerk and shake.
+He doesn’t want to be a hero, he doesn’t want to die, he doesn’t want to join Gilad Shalit.
+All he wants is to go home, to join his mother and his dog.
+All attempts by his commander to inspire him with courage fail.
+Eventually, the commander decides to take the soldier to the army rabbi, hoping that prayer will help.
+The rabbi, mumbling in Hebrew and Arabic, prays for God to infuse the young soldier with the spirit of battle, willing to kill children and to kill elderly people on their way to prayer.
+With every verse that the rabbi speaks, the weak-hearted soldier gathers strength, straightens up, and seems ready to go to battle.
+Now his commander encourages him, saying that the IDF is the only army that does not fear death, repeating this several times.
+Just at that moment, an approaching Hamas’s rocket is sighted.
+All those around the young soldier scatter away in fear, the commander included.
+Initially, our soldier doesn’t seem to realize what is about to happen.
+Once he realizes the impending danger, he is gripped by fear, immobilized, and finally goes up in smoke as the rocket explodes.
+The over-exaggerated acting of the soldier and the characterization of the rabbi are intended to be funny.
+This videoclip is obviously designed for home consumption. Ḥamas intends to represent the IDF soldier as fearful and fragile – a young man whose fears in the end take precedence over the interests of the nation.
+The rabbi’s prayers seem to strengthen him, yet when the moment comes, he is paralyzed, helpless.

 Thus, the message delivered by Hamas Is the Apple of My Eyes echoes Hamas’s perception that it and its men are heroic and willing to fight, whereas the Jews, even the soldiers of the IDF, are cowards who look for salvation instead of fighting on the battlefield and paying the price of war.
 The fact that the clip was produced in Hebrew shows that the target audience was the Israeli enemy, but because of the way in which it was made – in flawed Hebrew – it fails to realize its goal.

 Second message: The justness of its path in terms of the claim to the land